srividyaky/gpdb/gpdb-doc/markdown/install_guide/platform-requirements-overview.html.md

 Greenplum Database 7 runs on the following operating system platforms:

--   Red Hat Enterprise Linux 64-bit 8.7 or later
+- Red Hat Enterprise Linux 8.7 or later
+- Red Hat Enterprise Linux 9.x or later
--   Oracle Linux 64-bit 8.7 or later, using the Red Hat Compatible Kernel \(RHCK\)
+- Oracle Linux 8.7 or later, using the Red Hat Compatible Kernel (RHCK)
+- Oracle Linux 9.x or later, using the Red Hat Compatible Kernel (RHCK)
 - Rocky Linux 8.7 or later
+- Rocky Linux 9.x or later

 > **Note** If you use endpoint security software on your Greenplum Database hosts, it may affect your database performance and stability.
 See [About Endpoint Security Sofware](../security-guide/topics/preface.html#endpoint_security) for more information.